Welcome to the Early Diagnosis and Treatment of Alzheimer's Disease Call for Papers

 - Novel therapeutic approaches, specifically immunotherapy against novel epitopes or conformations on Abeta or tau, for early intervention.

-Articles should be submitted by the 5th of September.
+Articles should be submitted by September 19, 2019.
 Accepted articles that fall into the scope described above will be included in a Collection that will be published in early 2020.
 When submitting, please specify in your cover letter that you are submitting to “Early Diagnosis and Treatment of Alzheimer’s Disease” Call for Papers.

 Meet the PLOS ONE Editors

 Michael (Mike) W. Weiner has been doing research for over 50 years.
 After a B.S. degree from Johns Hopkins University, he received his M.D. from Upstate Medical Center, completed a Residency in Internal Medicine at Mt.
 Sinai Hospital and Yale University and was Board Certified in Internal Medicine and Nephrology.
 After a postdoctoral fellowship in Biochemistry at the University of Wisconsin he moved to Stanford University where he won the Young Investigator Award of the American College of Cardiology.
 In 1980 he performed one of the first whole-animal NMR experiments and began a new career using NMR (which became MRI) for clinical research.
 He began studying Alzheimer’s Disease with MRI/MRS in 1989.
 He is the Principle Investigator of the Alzheimer’s Disease Neuroimaging Initiative and the Brain Health Registry.
 He has been awarded the VA Middleton Award, the Nancy and Ronald Reagan Award from the Alzheimer’s Association and the Potemkin Prize from the American Association of Neurology.